 Six villagers – including children – killed in North Darfur attack

-Witnesses and relatives of the victims told Radio Dabanga that two of the villagers killed were young children.
+Relatives of the victims told Radio Dabanga that two of the villagers killed were young children.
 Four of the wounded are in serious conditions and were taken to Tawila Hospital.

 Back to overview